-A chain link fence across W. 12th Avenue just north of 68th Street because it was private property until developed a few years later.
+There was an old crooked chain link fence across unpaved W. 12th Avenue just north of 68th Street because it was private property until developed a few years later.

-There wasn't a W. 8th Avenue bridge across the canal between W. 51st Place and W. 53rd Street until the early 60's.
+There wasn't a W. 8th Avenue bridge across the canal between W. 51st Place and W. 53rd Street until the early 1960's.
 You either had to go east to Red Road or west to 12th Avenue to get around the canal.
-We used to cross the canal by shimmying across a large water pipe just east of where the bridge went in.
-The same canal ended at W. 12th Avenue so there wasn't a bridge there until they dug and dynamited a canal extension in the early 60's west to the Palmetto.
+We used to cross the canal by shimmying across a large water pipe just east of where the bridge went in but it was slow going and slipping into the canal wasn't an attractive idea.
+The same canal ended at W. 12th Avenue so there wasn't a bridge there until they dug and dynamited a canal extension in the early 1960's west to the Palmetto.
 They went through hell digging around the high pressure jet fuel pipeline that runs from Port Everglades to Miami International Airport and Homestead Air Force Base (now Homestead Joint Air Reserve Base) under the FP&L high tension power lines around W. 14th Lane.

 The oddball county section of homes that was surrounded by incorporated Hialeah.
 Apparently they voted against annexation by Hialeah so they retained county police service, county garbage pickup and county addresses.
 It ran from W. 4th Court to W. 9th Court between W. 56th Place (now W. 56 Street) and W. 60th Street and a section north of W. 60th Street up to W. 68th Street west from W. 4th Court to about W. 6th Avenue.
 W. 4th Court equated to NW 57th Court, W. 9th Court was NW 63rd Court on the east side, W. 56th Place was NW 110th Street on the north side, W. 60th Street was NW 114th Street on the south side, W. 8th Avenue was NW 62nd Avenue through the county section.